Center For Economics, Politics, and History

 Foundations of Microeconomics II (3 credits)

-This is the second of the two introductory courses in microeconomics, which covers the following topics: cost functions and their relation to market supply, the effects of entry and exit by producers on long-run market equilibrium, the constant returns to scale production function, the Solow Growth model, the decomposition of output growth into the weighted growth of the factors of production and the growth rate of productivity, the marginal product theory of income distribution, the meaning and importance of expected inflation and the real interest rate, time preference, durable asset returns and their relationship to interest rates and present values, the life cycle-permanent income hypothesis of consumer behavior, and finally, deviations from perfect competition, the inefficiencies they can create, and the regulatory policies that have been developed to mitigate or prevent these deviations.
+This is the second of the two introductory courses in microeconomics, which covers the following topics: cost functions and their relation to market supply; the effects of entry and exit by producers on long-run market equilibrium; the constant returns to scale production function; the Solow Growth model; the decomposition of output growth into the weighted growth of the factors of production and the growth rate of productivity; the marginal product theory of income distribution; the meaning and importance of expected inflation and the real interest rate; time preference; durable asset returns and their relationship to interest rates and present values; the life cycle-permanent income hypothesis of consumer behavior; and deviations from perfect competition, the inefficiencies they can create, and the regulatory policies that have been developed to mitigate or prevent these deviations.

 Prerequisite: EPH 1210